-You may also be faced with an opposition yourself during the application procedure to register your trademark.
-In that event, the owner (holder) of an identical or similar earlier trademark files an opposition to your more recent trademark registration application.
+In the course of the application procedure to register your trademark, you may also find yourself faced with an opposition.
+In that event, the owner (holder) of an identical or similar older trademark or the owner of another older IP right files an opposition against your more recent trademark application.
 You are then the defendant.
 More about opposition against your trademark

 In both situations, an external IP professional can assist and advise you.
 Opposition is a complex legal procedure.
 It is important to work through the process carefully and correctly.

 - an application has been submitted for an identical trademark for the same products or services;